 Do you take an interest in local planning applications and wish you could do more about it?
 Do you have some spare time in which you can take a proactive role on the voluntary board of a local community organisation?
-Can you watch like a hawk, pounce like a tiger and be as tenacious as a bulldog? 🙂

 We are seeking a non-exec Campaign Director who will be responsible for monitoring planning applications and any unauthorised development activity on Roman Road.
 The Campaign Director will be also be responsible for organising official objections to any development that may threaten the health of the high street, writing letters of objection and disseminating them via our Mailchimp, Facebook and Twitter accounts, and using other means as necessary to gain support from the local community.
 Being media savvy or keen to learn a few digital communication skills will be necessary.

 It’s a satisfying job.
 Recently RRT shared its campaign to stop 538-540 Roman Road being turned into flats.
 Over 100 local people responded in the first two days and as a direct result of our action, the planning application was withdrawn.